sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-kerberos.rst

 Configuring Kerberos
 ====================

+.. role:: red

+An example of using :red:`interpreted text`

-Fire runs with a kerberized Spark cluster.
-Below are the steps for configuring it:
+Fire runs with a kerberized Spark cluster. :red:`Below are the steps for configuring it`:

 * **Generate a keytab for Fire**